COVID-19 pandemic in Honduras: March 2020

 On 10 March, the first two cases in Honduras were confirmed.
-The first case is of a рregnant woman who traveled to Spain and returned to Нonduras on 4 Мarch, the woman is hosрitalized.
-The second case is of a 37-year-old Нonduran woman who entered on 5 Мarch, on a flight from Switzerland, she is in self-isolation at her home with medical surveillance.
+The first case is of a pregnant woman who traveled to Spain and returned to Honduras on 4 March, the woman is hospitalized.
+The second case is of a 37-year-old Honduran woman who entered on 5 March, on a flight from Switzerland, she is in self-isolation at her home with medical surveillance.
 That patient is the first case in the Atlántida Department in the municipality of El Porvenir.

 On 13 March, a relative of the first patient was confirmed to have the virus, he is 64 years old and the second case in the capital of the country, Tegucigalpa in the Francisco Morazan department.

 On 15 March, three more cases were confirmed in the country, two in Tegucigalpa and the first in the Choluteca department for a total of 6 cases.
 Honduras also closed all of its air, land and maritime borders to contain the virus.

 On 16 March, Honduras confirmed two more cases of coronavirus in the City of Tegucigalpa, raising the confirmed cases to eight.
 At the same time, with the country in voluntary quarantine, further measures were taken, banning use of public transport and forcing some public and private labor to work from home where possible and abstain from presenting themselves to work.
 Additionally, stronger measures were taken in the Central District, Choluteca, and La Ceiba, where a total curfew is currently imposed and all nonessential movements of people are banned until further notice, including those in and out of those cities.

 On the morning of 17 March, an epidemiological fence was set in the neighborhoods of El Carrizal and Abraham Lincoln in the Central District, as an individual that had tested positive was among those in a neighborhood gathering.
 The first case in San Pedro Sula was confirmed on that afternoon, totaling nine confirmed cases nationwide.
 It has been reported that the patient had previous contact with nine other individuals, they have been placed under medical observation and self-quarantine, the total curfew has been extended to San Pedro Sula, now covering four cities.
 The Health Secretary has reported 35 suspicious cases in Tegucigalpa.